Easy to Use Sprint Retrospective Agenda Template

 If you haven’t already done it before the retrospective by taking a survey, your team can now answer all the questions in the retrospective template that you chose.

-Typically, we don't just answer the retrospective questions, but randomly mix in two so-called "health check items" to gauge the team's sentiment on various topics:
+Normally, we don’t just answer the retrospective questions, but randomly mix in two so-called “Health Check” questions to measure the mood of the team on various topics:

-This gives you the opportunity to measure the health of your team not only selectively, but also over time.
-In the Echometer tool, an automatic statistic is created that measures how "healthy" your team is right now compared to other time periods.
-This allows you to spot early warning signs and take countermeasures before the team's performance plummets.
+This gives you the opportunity to measure the health of your team not only at a specific point in time, but also over time.
+In the Echometer tool, an automatic statistic is created that measures how “healthy” your team is at the moment compared to other periods.
+This allows you to identify early warning signals and take countermeasures before the team’s performance drops.

-When you are done collecting information, I usually give each team member the opportunity to briefly present their answers.
-This is only to get a first small impression in a short time and not yet to deepen the answers.
-That happens only in the next step...
+Once you’re done gathering information, I usually give each team member the opportunity to briefly present their answers.
+This is only to get a first small impression in a short amount of time and not yet to go into the answers in more detail.
+That only happens in the next step…

 6. deeper insight and action item creation